sysdiglabs/terraform-provider-sysdig/docs/index.md

  After applying the plan, Terraform reports that the 3 resources have been successfully created.
 The policy uses the rules created before, that’s why it’s the last one being created.

-The resources have been created, let’s see how they look in Sysdig Secure:
+The resources have been created, this is how they look in Sysdig Secure:

 ![Terraform rules created in Sysdig Secure](./assets/img/terraform-rules-created-sysdig-secure.png)

 ![Terraform policy created in Sysdig Secure](./assets/img/terraform-policy-created-sysdig-secure.png)

-Now we are protected against terminal shells or SSH connections in our container infrastructure using security as code.
-But wait, if this policy triggers we won’t notice unless we define a notification channel.
+ But now the problem is that, if this policy triggers there's no alert notice unless notification channels are defined.
-Let’s create two notification channels, one for the email and another one for slack in a file called `notification.tf`:
+Creating two notification channels, one for the email and another one for slack in a file called `notification.tf`, will alert us when the policy is triggered:

 ```hcl
 resource "sysdig_secure_notification_channel" "devops-email" {